 - Flight from Al Jowf to Riyadh: 1.5 hours

 Day 27: Jubbah and Hail (Ha’il)

-Pronounced hay-el, this city is a good stopping point after visiting UNESCO-listed rock art (ancient petroglyphs) at Jubbah.
-If you’re extra motivate, you can dive into the deserts of the area via a tour from Hail.
+Pronounced hay-el, this city is a good stopping point after visiting UNESCO World Heritage-listed rock art (ancient petroglyphs) at Jubbah.
+If you’re extra motivated, you can dive into the deserts of the area via a tour from Hail.